kellianoy/node-nikita/packages/core/src/actions/execute/index.coffee.md

             type: 'object'
             description: '''
             Environment variables as key-value pairs.
 With local execution, it default to `process.env`.
-With remote execution over SSH, the accepted environment variables is determined by the AcceptEnv server setting and default to "LANG,LC_*".
+With remote execution over SSH, the accepted environment variables is determined by the AcceptEnv server setting and default to `LANG,LC_*`.
 See the `env_export` property to get around this limitation.
             '''
             patternProperties: '': type: "string"
           'env_export':